Pet Alien: Broadcast

 The series did fare better in Europe, however, and on October 4, 2005, it was renewed for a second season.
-American cable subscribers could still get the show through the Kabillion on demand network by around late 2006 or early 2007; before it was almost relegated exclusively to their website by the second half of the year after the first few months.
-The series was rebroadcast on Télétoon+ from December 2005 to 2017, and on Gulli from August 2009 to 2014.
+American cable subscribers could still get the show through the Kabillion on demand network by around early 2007; before it was almost relegated exclusively to their website by the second half of the year after the first few months.
+The series was rebroadcast on Télétoon from December 2005 to 2017, and on Gulli from August 2009 to 2014.
 It was broadcast in its entirety on the FVOD channel Mango, and was available on the Molotov TV platform.
 In Germany, the series was broadcast on Super RTL.

 Since the second season was never broadcast in the U.S. initially, the sources for episode dates and timeline for when the show ends are poorly documented and have conflicting information; only production dates for the episodes are entirely known.
 Some sites state that all of season 2 was aired daily throughout May 1 to May 26, 2005, concurrently with the first season, which is conflicted by various articles and copyright info in the credits, which date the episodes to 2006 ("The Creature Who Left" - "The Beast That's Stuck in My Foot") and 2007 ("The Black Eye of Doom" - "Hammy of Earth!").
 Other sources claim that the final episode aired as late as January 12, 2011, also in conflict with the series' credits.
 Presumably, this might have to do with the series entering digital distribution.
 The series would eventually return to U.S. television in 2017 through the Qubo network, and aside from a year-long removal in 2019, would continue to air until the channel's closure in 2021.
 It can currently be streamed on Amazon Prime Video, Plex, Netflix, and YouTube.